Xarelto Extensive Bleeding Lawsuit Helpline

 Jul 1, 2011 the FDA Approved Xarelto (rivaroxaban) to Prevent Deep Vein Thrombosis in Patients Undergoing Knee or Hip Replacement Surgery, In January 2014 the FDA issued a warning label change for Xarelto to include a risk of bleeding.
 Physicians were to promptly evaluate any signs or symptoms of blood loss and consider the need for blood replacement.
 A specific antidote for rivaroxaban/ Xarelto is not available.

-Signs of excessive bleeding or potential complications from Pradaxa and Xarelto include
+Signs of excessive bleeding or potential complications from Xarelto include

 - bleeding which can be serious, and sometimes lead to death, It may take longer for any bleeding to stop